Help the kids learn how to interact with their peers and work in small (or large) group with these fun ideas for People Interaction Activities.

 The key to making this about partners is really making the sense of working together as helping each other as a group.

-Here are two fun competition activities to try:
+Here are a bunch of fun competition activities to try:

 6. Song Lyrics “Singing Bee”